 Brooks Rademacher, MD

-General Surgery Resident
+Vascular Surgery Resident

 Brooks is a general surgery resident at UW-Madison, in the academic track.
 Following his completion of two clinical training years, he joined the basic science and translational research lab of Dr. Evie Carchman.
 His research is funded by a Department of Surgery NIH T32 in Surgical Oncology, led by Dr. Caprice Greenberg, and a resident grant from the American Society of Colon and Rectal Surgeons.
 Under Dr. Carchman, he studies the prevention and treatment of anal cancer.